dijkstracula/solvent/paper/report.md

 construct an abstraction of the type using our built-in qualifiers and the accumulated constraints as building blocks.
-What we gain from these building blocks -- a lattice formed by the conjunction of some fixed set of boolean predicates -- is exactly the requirements to perform cartesian predicate abstraction.
+What we gain from these building blocks -- a lattice formed by the conjunction of some fixed set of boolean predicates -- is exactly the requirements to perform eartesian predicate abstraction.

 In particular, we take our _scope constraints_, having accumulated all possible